FAQ's

 The Enrolment Process provides a step-by-step guide on how to enrol your child at Norwest Christian College

-For certain cohorts there is a waiting list.
+Yes, for many cohorts there is a waiting list.
 It is best to enquire as early as possible to ensure a place is available for your child.
 To secure a place on our waiting list, a completed Application for Enrolment form needs to be received for your child.

 No. All applications are reviewed, and parents will be advised if their application is successful to progress to enrolment interview.
 Please view our Enrolment Process to find out more.